How to Connect Zoom and Microsoft Teams in 2022

 How do I link my Zoom to Microsoft Teams?

-Once you’ve installed the Zoom app, you can add your meetings bot to your Microsoft Team.
+Once you’ve installed the Zoom app, you can link Zoom to Microsoft Teams.
 Click the down arrow next to Add and click Add to a Team.

 From there, search for and select the channel or team you want to use the integration in, and click Set up a bot.
 This will install the Zoom Bot and Zoom Tab for Microsoft Teams.
 Follow the user wizard to get everything configured.